akger1379/bootstrap-form-buttonset/README.md

 # bootstrap-form-buttonset

 This small plugin will skin checkboxes and radios with Bootstraps button groups.
 The origin inputs will be synced with the current button states.
-The inputs are always ready to submit.
+All skinned inputs are not displayed but always ready to submit.
 No additional changes or scripts are needed to convert the button states to form values.

 This plugin is compatible to **Bootstrap 2** an **Bootstrap 3**.